- Assistive Technology

 District 181 offers supplanted instruction to special education students in every school.
 Supplanted instruction takes the place of instruction in the general education environment and occurs in a separate location/classroom.
 Supplanted instruction is appropriate when the student’s instructional level, even with modifications, requires an alternate curriculum that is often several grade levels below the student’s chronological age.
 Supplanted instruction is taught by a special education teacher and classroom enrollment is typically between 1 and 7 students.

 District 181 has two supported classrooms that serve the needs of learners who have cognitive and emotional/behavioral needs.
 One classroom is designed for students who are academically capable but may need emotional support throughout the day.
 Another classroom is focused on communication and its role in maintaining appropriate behavior.
-Each classroom has an enrollment of two students at this time.
-The classrooms are located at Madison and Prospect.
+The classrooms are located at HMS and Walker School.

 District 181 provides an at-risk screening for children, birth through five years old.
 The purpose of this screening is to determine if a child may be at-risk for future educational difficulty.
 Preschool screenings for students who are three years of age or older are also provided on selected dates throughout the school year.
 Only children residing in or attending a parochial school in District 181 will be screened.